 Finally, we have calculated the impact on the 5k-race time of a hypothetical race course with 1 K head wind, 1 K cross wind (45 degrees), 1 K cross wind (90 degrees), 1 K cross wind (135 degrees) and 1 K tail wind, This would lead to a race tome of 21:39, so more than 3 minutes slower than at no wind.

 We are lucky that Stryd can measure Pa these days!

 We feel that the above calculations provide ample arguments to use the new Stryd.
 At strong winds, Pa will have a big impact on the available running power (Pr) and resulting running speed.
 Using a Stryd, Hans can just maintain his total power Pt at 277 watts.
 As a result his pace will automatically go up and down with the wind and he does not have to worry about over or under powering.

 How big was the impact of the wind on your race time?

 After a windy race, you can use the calculator on our website www.thesecretofrunning.com to get an impression of the time that you could have run in ideal conditions (without wind).
 It is only an impression as we do not know whether the conditions were variable or you have been able to draft in a pack or in the wake of trees and buildings.
 In the near future we plan to update our calculator to include the impact of wind directions, as discussed in this paper.

-If you would like to purchase The Secret of Running (or the German version, Das Geheimnis des Laufens), you can do so at the bottom of store.stryd.com.
+If you would like to purchase The Secret of Running (or the German version, Das Geheimnis des Laufens), you can do so at the bottom of store.stryd.com in the eBook section.